Signs of Anxiety in Children by Age: What to Look For

 When Should You Seek Professional Help for Childhood Anxiety?

 Start with your pediatrician, who can rule out medical causes and provide a referral to a child psychologist or psychiatrist if needed.
-For a detailed guide on navigating professional support, see our guide on when to seek professional help for your child's anxiety.
+For a detailed guide on finding professional support, see our guide on when to seek professional help for your child's anxiety.

 How Do Personalized Stories Help Anxious Children?